osmandapp/web/main/docs/user/plugins/trip-recording.md

 - The tabs contain information: **Overview** - distance and speed, **Altitude** - elevation and grade, **Speed** - speed in current moment.
 - The graph can be scaled.
     - You can use [two-finger movement](../map/interact-with-map.md#gestures) to zoom in and out for a more detailed view.
-    - If you want to see information at a specific point, you can tap on the graph and a pointer with the values will appear.
+    - If you want to see information at a specific point, you can tap the graph and a pointer with the values will appear.

 | |
 | ------------- |